Trustpilot

 Departure

-We will finish early on your last day and allow time to pack and rest.
-On departure day you will be taken to the train station (we provide the train ticket) and guided to the train.
+Our driver will return you to the train station and ensure you are on the correct train to depart Ukraine.
+The departing train trip is also 14 hours.
 Once in Warsaw, Poland, your onward journey is at your own planning and cost.

 WHAT NEXT?